How to calculate your crypto capital gains tax in 5 steps

 Short-term capital gains tax rates

 If you’ve held your cryptocurrency for 1 year or less before selling or exchanging it, your entire capital gain is counted as part of your regular income and is taxed at your ordinary income tax rate.
 This can range from 0% to 45%, depending on your total taxable income.
-Income Tax Brackets Australia
+You may also be subject to the medicare levy of up to 2%.

 Long-term capital gains tax rates